Conditionally perform a command.

 key

-item May be a text string or an environment variable
+item A text string or environment variable, for more complex

 /I Do a case Insensitive string comparison.